 1. Learn the Art of Qigong

-Imagine that it’s Thanksgiving Day.
+Imagine that it’s Christmas Day.
 Imagine that you’re stressed out.
 (Ah, but I repeat myself.)
 Now imagine sneaking into a quiet bedroom and using your secret weapon to banish stress in as little as 2 minutes.

 Teaching the self-healing art of Qigong is what I do for a living, and I’m passionate about it, so you can’t really blame me for putting this at the top of the list.
 To me, there’s no better way to deal with stress – and not just during the holidays – than to practice this amazing art.
 The results I’ve seen in myself and my students are simply astounding.